Babyloss awareness and ways to help

 My birthday always coincides with the start of babyloss awareness week (9th – 15th October), which is not ideal, but I always feel it is a subject I would like to acknowledge since it is something that is so close to the heart of our family.

-Five years ago we lost out first son, Gabriel, when I was 22 weeks pregnant.
-Gabriel should have been born in November 2015, but instead he was born on July 24th.
-He should have been starting school this year, as one of the oldest in his year.
+In 2015 we lost out first son, Gabriel, when I was 22 weeks pregnant.
+Gabriel should have been born in November, but instead he was born on July 24th.
+He should have started school in 2020, as one of the oldest in his year.
 He should have been adding to the chaos in our house with his siblings.
 Then there are always all the inevitable “would-have-beens”, the “should-have-beens”, the “what-ifs” that make my head hurt when I get onto thinking about this subject: “what colour hair would Gabriel have had?” “would he have had lovely blue eyes and dark brown hair like his Daddy?”, “would he have been a sweet and cheeky little boy like his little brother?” etc.

 I realise that I am just so lucky to now have 3 beautiful children here with me on earth, it’s a dream that my husband and I have always had, and I am so grateful for this.
 I know that so many families long for what we have.
 But the battle to get here was far from easy.
 With 21 months of infertility, treatments and then our loss at 22 weeks pregnant, then the pain, and the questions of “do we go through it all again?”
 “Are we strong enough?”
 “Will this pregnancy end in the same way?”.
 Those years are something I will never forget: a fog of emotion and pain, the limbo that we found ourselves in, wondering whether we would ever achieve our dream of a healthy sibling for our daughter.
 I also found it really hard as I can’t cry in front of people..so even when our beautiful, kind family and friends were around us and came to give their support, I was unable to show my emotions as I felt I should have been able to.
 I think everyone deals with grief differently though and I guess that was just my way of dealing with it: in the early hours of the morning, when no-one was looking.